 Although a computer is a complex machine, the method it uses to store information is quite simple.
-All information (data and instructions) is stored in a coded format made up of 0's and 1's.
-Memory is a series of switches, with an open switch representing a 0 and a closed switch representing a 1.
+All information (data and instructions) is stored in a coded format made up of 0s and 1s.
+Memory is a series of switches, with a 0 representing an open switch and a 1 representing a closed switch.
 Each switch represents the smallest unit of computer storage, a bit, eight consecutive bits of storage equals a byte.
-Memory is allocated in kilobytes (KB), megabytes (MB), and gigabytes (GB) where 1 KB equals approximately 1 000 bytes, 1 MB equals approximately 1 000 000 bytes, and 1 GB equals approximately 1 000 000 bytes.
+Memory is allocated in kilobytes (KB), megabytes (MB), and gigabytes (GB), where 1 KB equals approximately 1 000 bytes, 1 MB equals approximately 1 000 000 bytes, or 1 000 KB, and 1 GB equals approximately 1 000 000 000 bytes, or 1 000 MB.
 In 1 MB of memory, the computer can store over 1 000 000 characters of information.
 The computer organizes its memory by assigning an address to each byte as a point of reference.
 The first address is 0, and the addresses increase sequentially.
-When information is written to memory, the encoded character is placed at a specific address.
+When information is written to memory, each encoded character is placed at a specific address.